thirtysevennorth/domesticlight_public/README.md

 INITIAL FACTORY SETUP / INIT
 * Connect board via USB-C connector on ESP32 to your computer running the Arduino IDE with the DL_client_INIT.ino file open.
-* Edit secrets.h to include:
+* Edit the local copy of secrets.h to include:
     * your test network wifi info - be sure to remove when done before shipping the board.
     * the board UUID
-        * // UUID NOTE this is our internal six digit serial - ex.
-100001.
-        * //// Series 1xxxxx are "prototypes" in general.
-        * //// Series 1000xx are testing boards, using boards labeled REV F that are green boards
-	* //// Series 1xx2xx are the "artist prototypes" or first publically distributed and use the white circuit "artist prototype, ed of 50"
-	* //// Series 2xxxxx are the "artist proof" series or the first SMT assembled series.
-These include hardware support to attach a VOC and Methane sensor
-	* //// Series 3xxxxx are reserved for the future production run of sensors.
-These will include a VOC and Methane sensor.
-    * AWS Endpoint for the device - may vary depending on location of device
+    * Endpoint for the device - may vary depending on location of device
-    * AWS device private key,  //matching your UUID / THINGNAME
-    * AWS device cert to match your assigned UUID.
+    * device private key, and device cert to match the device UUID.

 * PUT BOARD INTO BOOT MODE FOR FIRST FLASH:
    * press and hold "boot" button on the board